le4ker/blog/_posts/2017-05-21-length-extention-attack.md

                                    # 88
 ```

-The compression function, denoted as f, is applied to each 256-bit block of the
+The _compression function_, denoted as f, is applied to each 256-bit block of
-message and the previous result of the compression function.
+the message and the previous result of the compression function.
 For the first
 round, a fixed value called the Initialization Vector (IV) is used as the output
 of the "previous" compression function.
 The result of f is then used as the
 input for the next round of compression, and so on.
 Once the compression